oddmayo/oddmayo.github.io/_posts/2025-11-03-AI-Web-Scraping.md

 $ pip install -U crawl4ai
 ```

 Run the post-installation setup.
-I've had little success with this command in two Linux systems, but fortunately the next one installs playwright with no problems.
+I've had limited success with this command on two Linux systems, but the next one installs Playwright without any problems.

 ``` bash
 $ crawl4ai-setup